Lender FAQ

 March 1, 2021: The FTHB second changed to a no interest, no payment, 3-yr prorated forgivable mortgage.

-April 17, 2023: The FTHB second change to its present term of a no interest, no payment, 7-yr forgivable mortgage.
+April 17, 2023: The FTHB second changed to a no interest, no payment, 7-yr forgivable mortgage (not prorated).

 Manufactured Housing